metaljase/SharesGainLossTracker/README.md

 CARD.LON,Card Factory plc,140.19
 ```

+# Log file
+Both apps write to a log file detailing the progress of each run.
+As default, the log file is located in the same directory as the app.
+Data is written to the same log file for the current month, after which a new log file will be written to.
+12 log files are retained before the oldest is deleted.

+A 3rd party library ([Serilog](https://serilog.net/)) is used for logging, and its configuration is located in `appsettings.json`.
+This allows for the logs to be customised, e.g. output format and control over when log files are created/deleted.

+The format of the output displayed in the console app can be customised by changing the `outputTemplate` in `appsettings.json`.

 # Supporting other 3rd party stocks APIs
 Support can be added by writing additional classes that implement the `SharesGainLossTracker.Core.Models.IStock` interface.